HypothesisWorks/hypothesis/README.rst

         def unpack(self, x):
             return int(x * 100)

+This strategy is going to wrap some strategy for producing integers.
+Pack takes an integer and returns a Decimal and unpack takes a Decimal and returns an integer.

 You then need to register this strategy so that when you just refer to Decimal, Hypothesis knows that this is the one you intend to use: